Trauma Service

 Department of Accident & Emergency

-Dr. Henry MAK Associate Consultant
+Dr. Andy NG Associate Consultant

 Department of Anesthesiology